 Con: Angel Investors May Set the Bar Higher

-The downside of an angel investor’s higher risk tolerance is that they also tend to have higher expectations.
+An angel investor’s higher risk tolerance may come with higher expectations.
 They’re in business to make money, and when there’s a substantial amount of capital on the line, they’re going to want to see the payoff.
 It’s not unusual for angel investors to expect a rate of return equaling 10 times their initial investment within the first five to seven years.
-When you’re being held to such a high standard, the pressure to deliver can be intense.
-If you’re considering an angel investor, you need to gauge whether your startup is in a position to grow at the rate your investor expects.
+The pressure to deliver can be intense.

 Pro: The Money Isn’t a Loan

 When you take out a small-business loan, the bank expects you to pay it back, regardless of whether your venture actually succeeds.
 Angel investors operate within a different framework.
 They provide you with the money you need to get going and, in exchange, they get an ownership stake in the business.
 If your startup takes off, then you both reap the rewards financially.
-On the other hand, if your business falls flat, the angel investor isn’t going to expect you to repay the money they offered up.
+If the business fails, the angel investor doesn’t get paid back.

 Con: There Are Strings Attached